 0.96 tonnes (or 17 wheelie bins) of waste

-Recycling, therefore, has substantially environmental benefits that could significantly help reduce a business’s environmental footprint.
+Recycling, therefore, has substantial environmental benefits that could significantly help reduce a business’s environmental footprint.

 Want to be more sustainable?